branchseer/oxidase/README.md

 ## Performance

-Here are the implementation details that make Oxidase fast.
+Here are some implementation details that make Oxidase fast.
 Skip to the [Benchmark](#benchmark) section if you just want to see the results.

 <details>